umbraco/UmbracoDocs/12/umbraco-deploy/getting-started/cicd-pipeline/ci-cd-azure-dev-ops.md

 ---

 # Azure DevOps

-In this section, we provide a full example of how Umbraco Deploy running on Umbraco 9 and above can be utilized as a part of a build and deployment pipeline using Azure DevOps.
+In this section, we provide a full example of how Umbraco Deploy running on Umbraco 9 and above can be utilized.
+This can be used as a part of a build and deployment pipeline using Azure DevOps.
 You can use this directly or adapt it for your needs.

 ## Discussion on the Provided Example

 We have defined a single stage build and deployment pipeline, configured in YAML format.
-Although initially this isn’t as to read as the drag and drop list of tasks, it does have the benefit of being managed in source control.
+While not as visually intuitive as a drag-and-drop task list, it provides the advantage of source control management.

 We then have a number of variables defined, that are used in the build configuration below.
 By using variables we have the ability to modify the script for use on other web applications.
 Some values are set in the script, and some via Azure DevOps variables or secrets.